MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

  - Verify that you have disabled IPv6 on all network adapters.

  - For a successful deployment, the Azure Stack HCI cluster nodes and the Kubernetes cluster VMs must have external Internet connectivity.

- - Make sure all subnets that you define for the cluster are routable with each other and to the Internet.
+ - Make sure that there is network connectivity between Azure Stack HCI hosts and the tenant VMs.

  - DNS name resolution is required for all nodes to be able to communicate with each other.
 For Kubernetes external name resolution, use the DNS servers provided by the DHCP server when the IP address is obtained.
 For Kubernetes internal name resolution, use the default Kubernetes core DNS-based solution.